 How Do I File an Annual Report?

-You can file your LLC’s annual report through the Business for West Virginia website.
+You can file your Wisconsin LLC annual report through the Department of Financial Institutions website.

-File your Wisconsin LLC Annual ReportFile Online
+File Your Wisconsin Annual Report

 A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
 By using a registered agent service, you can ensure that your LLC's reports are always filed on time to the appropriate government agency.
 Here are the three main advantages to using a registered agent service for your LLC: